 Syl was a hard working but clean player, who seldom took penalties.
 In fact, Apps did not receive a single penalty during the entire 1941-42 season.
 He seldom took bad penalties.
 In his ten-year NHL career, he amassed a grand total of only 56 penalty minutes, which is less than three two-minute minor penalties a year.

 But that 1942 season stands out in the long and storied history of the Toronto Maple Leafs for another reason.
-The Leafs captured the Stanley Cup in the most dramatic fashion ever witnessed in National Hockey League history to that date.
+The Leafs captured the Stanley Cup in the most dramatic fashion ever witnessed in NHL history to that date.

 The Detroit Red Wings opened the finals that season with three straight, decisive victories.
 It looked as if the Stanley Cup would be going to Motor City.
 The fourth and what seemed certain to be the final game was to be held in Detroit.
 With their backs to the wall the Leafs were desperate for a victory.
 In a 1975 interview with writer Jack Batten, Apps recalled the atmosphere in the Leafs’ dressing room before that fourth game.
 “The only thing on our minds was, 'We can’t go back to Toronto if we lose this game, too.’
 We were thinking we couldn’t lose four straight and face the people back home.”